Pa Konate

-Pa Momodou Konate (born 25 April 1994) is a professional footballer who plays as a left back for Botev Plovdiv.
+Pa Momodou Konate (born 25 April 1994) is a professional footballer who plays as a left back for Veikkausliiga club KuPS.
 Born in Sweden, he represents the Guinea national team.

 Club career

 Malmö FF

 Born in Malmö, Sweden, Konate began his football career at Malmö FF joining the club when he was five years old and lived in a few hundred meters from Swedbank Stadion.
 Konate then progressed through the youth system.
 He then played for the club's U19 and U21 side between 2011 and 2012.
 On 23 November 2012, Konate signed a first team contract on a youth basis with Malmö FF.

 Konate then appeared three times as an unused substitute in the club's matches in the Svenska Cupen.
 He made his Allsvenskan debut for Malmö FF in an away fixture against AIK at Friends Arena on 17 April 2013, coming on as an 85th-minute substitute, as the club won 2–0.
 A week later on 3 May 2013, Konate made his first start for Malmö FF and played 62 minutes before being substituted, as the club drew 1–1 against IFK Norrköping.
 He then helped set up one of Malmö FF's goals against Sävedalens in the Round 2 of Svenska Cupen, in a 6–0 win.
 Konate played a total of six matches during his debut season for the club, most of these matches was as an oncoming substitute, coming on for Ricardinho.
 His contributions saw Malmö FF win the league after beating IF Elfsborg 2–0 on 28 October 2013.

 After returning to the club halfway through the 2014 season, Konate made his first appearance for Malmö FF, coming against Kalmar on 26 July 2014, starting a match before being substituted at half time, as the club won 3–1.
 Following his return, he competed for a spot in the starting line-up against regular Ricardinho.
 Konate's breakthrough came when he was selected to start in the deciding qualifying game against Red Bull Salzburg on 27 August 2014 in which Malmö FF qualified for the group stage of the 2014–15 UEFA Champions League.
 Konate made three more UEFA Champions League appearances, as the club were eliminated in the Group Stage.
 His contributions saw Malmö FF win the league once again after the club beat AIK 3–2 on 5 October 2014.
 At the end of the 2014 season, he went on to make 11 appearances in all competitions.